populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/others/Resample1.rst.txt

 **Outputs parameters:**

 - *out_files*
-    The resulting image after resampling ( list of pathlike object or string reprsenting a file or a list of items which are a pathlike object or string representing a file ; extensions: [.nii, .nii.gz]).
+    The resulting image after resampling ( list of pathlike object or string representing a file or a list of items which are a pathlike object or string representing a file ; extensions: [.nii, .nii.gz]).

     ::